pop-os/code-of-conduct/README.md

-Pop\!\_OS Code of Conduct
+# Pop\!\_OS Code of Conduct

-We want a productive, happy and agile community that can welcome new ideas in a complex field, improve every process every year, and foster collaboration between groups with very different needs, interests and skills.
+We want a productive, happy and agile community.
+One that can welcome new ideas in a complex field, improve processes every year, and foster collaboration between groups with very different needs, interests and skills.

 We gain strength from diversity, and actively seek participation from those who enhance it.
 This code of conduct exists to ensure that diverse groups collaborate to mutual advantage and enjoyment.
 We will challenge prejudice that could jeopardize the participation of any person in the project.